frannieziesemer/rock-paper-scissors/README.md

-# rock-paper-scissors
+## rock-paper-scissors
+A small project completed as part of The Odin Project Full Stack JavaScript Track.
+Overall aim of the project is to learn and practice JavaScript Fundamentals.

-# Skills demonstrated
+#### Skills demonstrated
 Vanilla JavaScript
 - for loops
 - if statments